cms-flash/notes/18-19-sem1/principles-of-operating-systems.md

     - Creation;

+    - Execution;

     - Termination;

     - Joining.

-  - Linux implements threads as light-weight processes, which are spawned with cloning instead of forking.
+  - Linux implements threads as light-weight processes, which are spawned by cloning instead of forking.

 - Concurrency issues:

-  - A race condition is when the final value of a datum non-deterministically depends on the execution order of several processes that updates it concurrently.
+  - A race condition is when the final value of a datum depends on the execution order of several processes that updates it concurrently.

-  - A critical section is a minimal section of instructions that updates a shared datum.
+  - A critical section is a minimal section of code that updates a shared datum.

   - An atomic operation is one that is guaranteed to finish without preemption once started.